-Key assumption 5: Some state and federal laws are more restrictive regarding the use and disclosure of certain types of health information e.g. health information related to behavioral health, substance abuse and certain disease processes.
+Key assumption 5: Some state and federal laws are more restrictive regarding the use and disclosure of certain types of health information, e.g., health information related to mental health, substance abuse and certain disease processes.
 These laws will apply to both paper and electronic health information exchange.
-Moving to the electronic exchange of such health information should not impact current practice which includes the exchange of diagnostic and medications data required for treatment to ensure quality of care and for payment transactions, provided that technological solutions are implemented to meet the legal requirements for disclosure.
+These legal limitations must be balanced with the Ohio consensus that a complete health record is required to provide quality healthcare.
 Key assumption 6: Ohio recognizes the need for a central state monitoring body to assure standards based exchange of clinical data.
 This central state monitoring organization will operate, as do national standard setting organizations, using open discussion that is consensus driven ensuring a voice for all.